Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Method

-where $ f_E(X)$ is the marginal density of baseline covariates in the primary sample and $ f_U(X)$ is the marginal density of baseline covariates in the auxiliary sample. \end{lemma} Here, to show Lemma \ref{lem2_hete}, we only require $E(M|X,A, R=1) = E(M|X,A,R=0)$, as indicated by the CIO assumption.
+where $\Sigma_{1}$ and $\Sigma_{0}$ are $s\times s$ asymptotic covariance matrices for each sub-sample, and $W^*(d) = \int E\{M\mid d(X),X\}\{\prob(R=1) f_P(X) + \prob(R=0) f_U(X)\} dX,$ where $ f_P(X)$ is the marginal density of baseline covariates in the primary sample and $f_U(X)$ is the marginal density of baseline covariates in the auxiliary sample. \end{lemma} Here, to show Lemma \ref{lem2_hete}, we only require $E(M\mid X,A, R=1) = E(M\mid X,A,R=0)$, as indicated by assumption (A4).
 This is checkable since $(X,A, M)$ are observed in both samples.
-In contrast, current methods handling multiple datasets \citep[see e.g., ][]{kallus2020role,athey2020combining} require the missing at random assumption such that $R$ is independent of $Y$ given $(X,A,M)$.
-This implies $E(Y|X,A,M, R=1) = E(Y|X,A,M,R=0)$.
+In contrast, current methods handling multiple datasets \citep[see][]{kallus2020role,athey2020combining} require the missing at random assumption such that $R$ is independent of $Y$ given $(X,A,M)$.
+This implies $E(Y\mid X,A,M, R=1) = E(Y\mid X,A,M,R=0)$.
 This assumption is not testable due to the unobserved outcome in the auxiliary sample.
-Therefore, our method is built upon a more practical assumption.} The proof of Lemma \ref{lem2_hete} can be found in the appendix. {It is immediate from Lemma \ref{lem2_hete} that the difference of rebalanced value estimators of intermediate outcomes, i.e., $\widehat{W}_{1}(d) - \widehat{W}_{0}(d)$, is a mean zero estimator.
+Therefore, our method is built upon a more practical assumption.} The proof of Lemma \ref{lem2_hete} can be found in the Appendix. {It is immediate from Lemma \ref{lem2_hete} that $\widehat{W}_{1}(d) - \widehat{W}_{0}(d)$ is a mean zero estimator.
 The following lemma establishes the asymptotic normality of the new estimator. \begin{lemma} Suppose the conditions in Lemma \ref{lem2_hete} hold.
 We have

 where $\Sigma_{R}(d) $ is a $s\times s$ asymptotic covariance matrix. \end{lemma} }